wienkit/prestashop-bolplaza/readme_en.txt

 1. Introduction
 ===============
-The Bol.com Plaza API connector allows you to import your orders from the Bol.com Plaza account.
+The Bol.com Plaza API connector allows you to import your orders from the Bol.com Plaza account and synchronize your products to it.
 That means that you can handle all logic you would normally follow, from your own backoffice.

 2. Installation
 ===============